dariahervieux/google-challenge-mobile-web-notes/8_Built-ins/README.md

 Setting a reference to null on any key object in a WeakMap makes it eligible for [garbage collection](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management#Garbage_collection).

 Usage:  an efficient, lightweight solution for creating groupings of objects with metadata.
+Examples:

+1. tagging objects without changing them
+Example (from [Exploring ES](https://leanpub.com/exploring-es6/) book): [mark](http://exploringjs.com/es6/ch_proxies.html#sec_detect-proxies) objects that were created by a factory
+2. [class branding](https://mail.mozilla.org/pipermail/es-discuss/2015-June/043027.html) (ensuring that class methods are only called on instances that were created by it)

 ### 8.18 Promises